 Ready to blast away the bloat?
 Remove the muffin top?
 Lose the love handles?
-You’re certainly not alone!
+If you’re looking for ways to lose stomach fat, you’re certainly not alone!

 Foods to avoid or limit to help lose stomach fat

 1. Dairy products

 Lactose intolerance can range from mild to severe, but either way, gas is usually a symptom.

 Feeling bloated?
 Try limiting the amount of milk, cheese, yoghurt, and ice cream you eat and see if that helps.

 But if it does, you don’t have to ditch dairy altogether.
 Drink lactose-free milk or take Lactaid pills to help your body digest milk products.

 2. Potato chips

 One of your favourite snacks may be giving you belly fat.
 Most potato chip brands are cooked in hydrogenated oils.
 This type of oil is called a trans-fat.